Steve's Bot

 First contact path

 You do not need a polished brief.
-The goal is to make the bottleneck inspectable, not to write a consultant-style requirements document before the first reply exists.
+The goal is to make the real problem easy to inspect, not to write a consultant-style requirements document before the first reply exists.

 Why this works

-The intake should make the problem concrete fast, narrow the first scope, and remove the feeling that more prep is required before the conversation can start.
+The intake should make the problem concrete fast, clarify what should be tackled first, and remove the feeling that more prep is required before the conversation can start.

 Good fit